 American Flag Recycling asks for a suggested donation based on the size of flag you plan to recycle.
 They also work with various groups to provide flags to those serving overseas.

-May your Fourth of July be filled with good food, weather, and company!
+Let us know how we can help you with recycling your materials and may your Fourth of July be filled with good food, weather, and company!